 The Company has a Stock Option Plan under which options to purchase common shares in the Company may be granted to directors, officers, key employees and consultants of the Company.
-The maximum number of options which may be granted to directors, officers, key employees and consultants of the Company, under the stock option plan is equivalent to 10% of the issued and outstanding common shares of the Company.
+The maximum number of options which may be granted under the stock option plan is equivalent to 10% of the issued and outstanding common shares of the Company.
 The exercise price for the options is set by the Company at an amount equal to the Exchange trading price on the day preceding the date the options are granted, less any applicable discount as permitted by the Exchange policies as decided by the Company.
 The exercise period for the options is determined by the Company at the time the options are granted and shall not exceed ten years.
 Vesting terms for the options are also determined by the Company at the time of grant.